-In order to do well at school, students must be prepared with the proper tools.
-Students must bring a backpack in order to carry their supplies.
-If a student needs a backpack, a maximum of one backpack will be provided to them free of charge.
-They will be given a folder to bring to school everyday.
-They can bring a lunch pail of their choice, if needed.
-If your child has medical reasons for not being able to carry a backpack to school, please contact the school office.
-In addition, all personal items (sweatshirts, jackets, pencil boxes, etc). should be labeled with the student's full name and grade level in permanent marker.
+In order to do well at school, you must be prepared with the proper tools.
+Students may bring a small backpack to school.
+Rolling backpacks are NOT ALLOWED.
+A homework folder will be provided to all students.
+Students are expected to bring both their backpack and homework folder to school every day.

+In addition, all personal items (sweatshirts, jackets, pencil boxes, etc.) should be labeled with the student's full name and grade level in permanent marker.

-While this is certainly not a complete list of everything students need to be successful at the school, the following is a list of supplies all students are encouraged to have available at home:
+While this is certainly not a complete list of everything students need to be successful at Valor Elementary Academy School, the following is a list of supplies all students are encouraged to have available at home by the first week of school:

+- 10 pencils

-- 10 pencils, 2 erasers
+- 2 erasers

-- 1 pencil sharpener
+- Pencil sharpener

 - 1 pack crayons (classic colors)

 - 1 pack color pencils (classic colors)

-- Silent reading book (to be kept with students at all times for Independent reading)
+- Silent reading book (to be kept with students at all times for Silent Sustained Reading)